 - Above the fold: Include a CTA above the fold on the first page of your site, sales letter, or other content.
 The term “above the fold” originated in the newspaper industry where the most important news and headlines were placed at top of the page, which would be visible when the papers were folded and stacked for sale.
 Putting a CTA “above the fold” on your site means placing it where it can be seen immediately without scrolling.

-- In the navigation bars: A “Get Started” or “Learn More” button in the navigation bars at the top or bottom of your page can encourage visitors to take action.
+- In the utility navigation: A “Get Started” or “Learn More” button in the navigation bars at the top or bottom of your page can encourage visitors to take action.

-- At the side: You could include a signup button or offer along the side of your content where readers will see it as they scroll.
+- In the margin: You could include a signup button or offer along the side of your content where readers will see it as they scroll.

-- At the end: The end-of-page CTA can be a good anchor for your page, providing a reason for site visitors to take an action while the information they’ve just read is still fresh in their minds.
+- Above the footer: The end-of-page CTA can be a good anchor for your page, providing a reason for site visitors to take action while the information they’ve just read is still fresh in their minds.
 If they’ve read all the way to the end of your page or sales letter, they are likely interested, so provide a means to further engage at the end of your text.

 3. Know How Much is Too Much

 While CTA strategies recommend more than one call to action, be careful you don’t err at the other extreme by including too many.
 If you do, site visitors will be overwhelmed and may view this as a sign of desperation or insincerity.
 And if the CTAs all look different, it will imply that they all are different, and become confusing.